 Here are two tips on how to adequately prepare for your interview and 5 best and worst interview questions.

 How to Prepare for a Job Interview

-First tip is to thoroughly research the potential employer and interviewers.
+The first tip is to thoroughly research potential employers and interviewers.
 Reviewing a company's website and social media is a great place to start.
-There you will find information on business objectives, values, key activities and achievements.
+There you will find information on business objectives, values, key activities, and achievements.
 To go the extra mile, research what their industry and competitors are up to and then find ways to work this information into your interview answers to show you have done your homework.

 Our final piece of advice is to have at least one relevant question prepared for the end of the interview.
 Here are the top 5 best and worst questions to ask a potential employer.